All Absentee applications and ballots should be returned to:

 The request can be made by any of the following methods:

-By Mail: A letter or note with the above information mailed to the Board of Voter Registration & Elections of Pickens County 222 McDaniel Ave., B-9 Pickens, SC 29671.
+- By Mail: A letter or note with the above information mailed to: Board of Voter Registration & Elections of Pickens County 222 McDaniel Ave., B-9 Pickens, SC 29671.
 The voter must sign this request.

 A member of the voter’s immediate family or the voter’s authorized representative may request the absentee ballot application for the voter.
 An authorized representative is a registered voter who, with a voter’s permission, can request an absentee ballot application on behalf of a voter who qualifies because of illness or disability.
 Candidates and paid campaign workers may not serve as authorized representatives.
 If you are interested in serving as a voter’s authorized representative, please contact our office for more information.

 Step Two: Office Issues Application For An Absentee Ballot

 We will send the voter an Application for an Absentee Ballot after we have received and processed their request.
 The application can be sent to the voter by mail.